rweather/cat-technical-information/ROMCart.md

 hello example.
 It uses the loader to copy the example code to $0300 in RAM and then runs the example from there.

+### Moire

+The binary image `src/rom-cartridge/moire.bin` contains a small BASIC program to draw Moire patterns on the screen.
+Activate it with `PR#2`.

+The full plain text of the BASIC program is in the EEPROM.
+The loader redirects keyboard input to the EEPROM, effectively typing the source code in manually!

+The `src/rom-cartridge/build-basic-rom.py` Python script packs a ROM image from the BASIC source code and the `basload.bin` loader binary.
+The image starts with `NEW` to clear the current BASIC program from memory and ends with `RUN` to run the completed program.

+Of course, it would be better to load a tokenised version of the BASIC code like from a floppy disk.
+But it is really cool to see the loader type the program in for you!

 ## Expansion capabilities

 The address, data, control, and power lines are exposed on two